Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 done < "$genomes_list_part"
 ```

+## Cull genomes

+- Remove poor quality genomes (define what that is)
+- Remove dumplicate genomes

+## Batch genomes by subtype

+- Keep strains/species with >=12 reps
+- Split data into training, validation, and test datasets 80:20:20

 ## Train models

 We will train 5 models for the class project trained on the FCGR representations made from assemblies.
 We will test it on 3 tasks: Genus and species (Enterobacteriaecea dataset), and strain level (Salmonella dataset)